Are you considering remote coaching?

 Step 4: My “Homework” (Taking detailed notes on the athletes past cycle of training based on their log, doing data analysis of their PRs, reviewing previous Testing Data, viewing videos and data analysis of Open Performances or Online Qualifiers, and viewing past training videos to begin to formulate a plan for this unique athlete.)

 Step 5: Initial Video Call, 60-90 Minutes (Life goals, current training priorities, training schedule, program delivery and feedback, etc.)

 Then -and only then- can I begin program design.

 My point is, there should absolutely be an onboarding process that leaves you feeling confident in your coach’s abilities and convinced that they care for you as their athlete.

 Personally, I take great pride in “my athletes,” even though I make sure to refer to them as an “athlete that I coach” because I feel it acknowledges the person first.

 This goes back to your coach’s experience level, but specific to your goals.

-- What other athletes do you coach that have made it to a Sanctioned CrossFit event?
+- What other athletes do you coach that have made it to a CrossFit Semifinal?